 Actually, in a limited sense, it was true in the ancient world that all roads did lead to Rome.
-For the first few hundred miles around Rome there were no major roads connecting other cities.
+For the first few hundred miles around Rome, no major roads were connecting to other cities.
 The major roads only led to Rome.
-This made it harder for Rome’s enemies to band together in order to rebel against their empire.
+This made it harder for Rome’s enemies to band together to rebel against their empire.

 If you are a Christian, you ought to disagree strongly with that idea.
 Here is why: We can’t please God just by worshipping Him as we might imagine Him to be or by worshipping Him the way we think is best.
-Jesus made it clear that true worshippers are the ones who only worship God in spirit (from their hearts) and only in the truth (John 4:23-34).
+Jesus made it clear that true worshippers are people who worship God in spirit (from their hearts) and in truth (John 4:23-34).

-The Bible makes it clear that God only accepts worship from those who passionately love Him for who He really is.
-God isn’t looking for an outward, extravagant displays of worship.
+We can see throughout the Bible that God only accepts worship from those who passionately love Him for who He really is.
+God isn’t looking for outward, extravagant displays of worship.
 He is looking for followers who love Him and who want to know Him better.
 Jesus said (quoting Deuteronomy 6:5), “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind” (Matthew 22:37).
-The one true God demands that we love Him and Him alone.
+The One, True God demands that we love Him and Him alone.

 On page 33 of his book Radical, Rev. David Platt recalls a fascinating experience that illustrates the difference between the major religions: